 Results

 As in Experiment 1, we first examined mean detection accuracy to ensure participants were engaged in the task.
-Overall detection accuracy was 0.82 (sd = 0.38), and significantly above a 50% chance level (t19=13.48, p<0.0001).
+Overall detection accuracy (M=0.82, sd = 0.38) was significantly above a 0.5 chance level (t19=13.48, p<0.0001).
 Detection accuracy was higher in the structured condition (M=0.84, sd=0.36) than in the random condition (M=0.80, sd=0.4), but this difference was not significant when tested through a one-sided test predicting the mean for the structured condition to be greater than random (t36.2= -1.37, p=0.089).
-(Fig. S2, Table S2) We additionally checked to see if ordinal position and word yielded difference effects on accuracy in the structured condition, and if syllable identity did so in both conditions.
-(See Supplementary Materials.)
+We additionally tested for an effect of ordinal position, pseudoword, or syllable identity on accuracy.
+We found that accuracy varied by target syllable and following the same procedure as in Experiment 1 to ensure this source of variability did not spuriously induce the graded RT effect.
+(See Supplementary Materials, Fig. S1b)

 Ordinal Position in Structured Stream Modulates Reaction Time